NikhilSharma03/Secret-Keeper/README.md

 ## Secret Keeper

 ## Description
-Online web application to store secrets anonymously.
+Web app to store secrets anonymously.

 - A header section with the logo.
 - Firebase Realtime Storage.